Mark Gregory (actor)

 Mark Gregory (born Marco De Gregorio, 2 May 1964 – 31 January 2013) was an Italian film actor.
+He was mostly associated with the 1980s post-apocalyptic era of science fiction-based action films..
+Alongside Italian action star Michael Sopkiw, both shortly became the most-recognizable stars of the 1980s post-apocalyptic era of science fiction-based action films.

 Career

 Gregory worked as a waiter, before being discovered in a gym in Rome.
 After his fiancée sent his picture to Fulvia Film, he was cast over some 2,000 candidates for the role of "Trash" in the 1982 science fiction thriller 1990: The Bronx Warriors, starring alongside Christopher Connelly and Fred Williamson.
 The film was heavily inspired by Mad Max 2 (1981) and The Warriors (1979).
 In the Italian movie Adam and Eve vs. the Cannibals (1983), he played the biblical character Adam.
 His dark looks resulted in him being cast as a vengeful Native American in the First Blood-inspired 1983 action film Thunder Warrior.
 He starred in the film Delta Force Commando (1988), starring again alongside Fred Williamson.

 Gregory's last acting role was a starring role in Afghanistan – The Last War Bus (1989).